 Credit cards with $0 foreign transaction fees

-These credit cards are the cheapest to use if you want to make purchases and ATM withdrawals abroad.
+These credit cards are the cheapest to use if you want to make purchases overseas.
 You can use a credit card with no foreign transaction fees to spend overseas or online with international retailers without paying the extra 2-4% for currency conversion that most cards charge.
 To put this in perspective, if a card charged you 3% for a foreign transaction worth AUD$500, it would cost you an extra $15.
 These fees can quickly add up when you’re overseas, so 0% foreign fee cards offer a cheaper alternative.

 Some of these credit cards also include complimentary international travel insurance.
 This is another way to potentially save money on costs when you go overseas.

 - Good if: You regularly shop online or have an overseas trip coming up.